percona/pmm-doc/docs/setting-up/client/postgresql.md

 Limiting **Auto-discovery** reduces connections and prevents high CPU and RAM usage caused by multiple databases.

 !!! caution alert alert-warning
-    Limiting auto-discovery may result in fewer metrics being captured from the secondary database.
+    Limiting auto-discovery may result in fewer metrics being captured from the non-primary database.
 Ensure that you set the limit appropriately:

     - Setting a high limit may impact performance adversely.
     - Setting a low limit might result in some missing metrics due to Auto-discovery being disabled.